LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 resulting increased effort in resolving sentential meaning.
 Other than that, summarize discussion from Exps.
 1 and 2; the main points are already in there I think.

+The relationship between auditory stream preservation and gap duration is an interesting one.
+If we're right that Larson and Lee saw a drop-off at 800 ms because their stimuli were cleaner, then it has implications for hearing loss and cognitive decline (peripheral degradation = less tolerance for long gaps;
+cognitive decline = slower switching).

 <!--
 **TODO: following is Bonnie’s draft text, not yet revised.**